Celestial Pearl Danio (Galaxy Rasbora): Care, Diet, and Breeding, etc.

 Galaxy Rasbora Care

-It is important to maintain the water conditions of the tank according to the natural habitat for the fish to thrive and grow.
+It is important to maintain the tank’s water conditions according to the fish’s natural habitat for them to thrive and grow.
 The same applies to Celestial Pearl Danios.

 The male Celestial Pearl Danios are quite competitive and can fight with each other for potential mates.
-Avoid keeping more than one male in the same tank but if you do, keep an eye on them.
+Avoid keeping more than one male in the same tank, but keep an eye on them if you do.

 The diseases commonly found in them are –

-Most of these diseases can be easily cured by oral or antibiotic medication bath.
+Most of these diseases can be easily cured by oral or antibiotic medication baths.
 But only if diagnosed on time.
-Otherwise, these diseases can become fatal for them as well as for their companion fishes if ignored.
+Otherwise, if ignored, these diseases can become fatal for them and their companion fishes.

 Celestial Pearl Danio Breeding

 Breeding of Celestial Pearl Danio is effortless.
-We already know that the males compete with each other for the perfect mate.
-The courting male flashes a bright red stripe on their back and a head-down posture to invite the female fish for mating.
+We already know that the males compete for the perfect mate.
+The courting male flashes a bright red stripe on their back and a head-down posture to invite the female fish to mate.

-The female who has a dark spot near the anal fin and looks round on the abdomen area is ready for spawning.
+The female who has a dark spot near the anal fin and looks around on the abdomen area is ready for spawning.
 A female Celestial Pearl Danio can lay up to 30 eggs where the water has less movement.
-But it is not necessary, you can find them anywhere in a group of 12.
+But it is unnecessary; you can find them anywhere in a group of 12.

-It will take 2-4 days for eggs to hatch and begin swimming as larvae in the tank.
-The males can eat them up.
-So, to increase the possibility of survival, you can remove the eggs from the main tank and keep them into a breeding tank.
+It takes 2-4 days for eggs to hatch and begin swimming as larvae in the tank.
+The males can eat them up, so to increase the possibility of survival, you can remove the eggs from the main tank and keep them in a breeding tank.

-The rich vegetation and water conditions of the breeding tank should be similar to that of the main tank.
-Feed them with micro foods for the first week then you can feed them baby shrimp until they grow up and become an adult.
-They will grow quickly and soon take up the shape and coloration like the adult.
+The breeding tank’s rich vegetation and water conditions should be similar to those of the main tank.
+Feed them with micro foods for the first week, and then you can feed them baby shrimp until they grow up and become adults.
+They will grow quickly and soon take on the shape and coloration of adults.

 Galaxy Rasbora Summary

-If you are looking for a group of fish who not only add beauty and variety to the tank but also live peacefully in the community tank, then Celestial Pearl Danio should be the first choice for you.
-They are also the best option if you are new and looking for a non-aggressive fish to start fish keeping hobby.
+If you are looking for a group of fish that will not only add beauty and variety to the tank but also live peacefully in the community tank, then Celestial Pearl Danio should be the first choice for you.
+They are also the best option if you are new and looking for a non-aggressive fish to start your fish-keeping hobby.

 They are carnivores and eat actively whatever you feed them.
 But make sure to maintain variety in their diet.
-Its absence can lead to the deficiency of nutrients and the chances of getting sick will increase.
+Its absence can lead to a deficiency of nutrients, and the chances of getting sick will increase.

-Their vivid appearance will add beauty to your tank and will engage anyone looking at it.
-All these qualities make Celestial Pearl Danio perfect fish for aquarium.
+Their vivid appearance will add beauty to your tank and engage anyone who sees it.
+These qualities make Celestial Pearl Danio the perfect fish for an aquarium.

 What qualities of Celestial Pearl Danio did you like the most?
 Is there anything you would like to add about them?
 We will be happy to know…